Fast-to-Deploy Collaborative Robots

-Sawyer is designed to increase performance and adaptability
+Sawyer has been designed to increase performance and adaptability

 What is a collaborative robot?

-If you look up collaborative robot on the internet there are some variations of what it is.
+If you look up collaborative robots on the internet, there are variations of what it is.
 The literal definition of collaboration is The action of working with someone to produce or create something, which is the exact purpose of collaborative robots.
-Most people would think a collaborative robot is a robot that is used without fencing and that can work around humans.
+Most people would think a collaborative robot is a robot that is used without fencing and can work around humans.
 Well, yes, this makes it collaborative, but no, it does not make it a collaborative robot.
-Sawyer is a single arm 7-axis collaborative robot with the same software and features as Baxter with the capability to handle more payload with increased accuracy.
+Sawyer is a single-arm 7-axis collaborative robot with the same software and features as Baxter, capable of handling more payloads with increased accuracy.

 Power and Force Limiting

-Only one type of collaborative robot can be used without any additional safety features.
-This type features Power and Force limiting, it can work alongside humans without any additional safety devices.
-The robot can feel abnormal forces in its path.
-In fact, it is programmed to stop when it reads an overload in terms of force.
-These robots are also designed to dissipate forces in case of impact on a wide surface, which is one of the reasons why the robots are rounder.
+Only one type of collaborative robot can be used without additional safety features.
+This type features power and force limiting and can work alongside humans without other safety devices.
+The cobot can feel abnormal forces in its path.
+It is programmed to stop when it reads an overload in terms of power.
+These robots have also been designed to dissipate forces in case of impact on a wide surface, which is one of the reasons why the cobots are rounder.

 Easy Programming and Integration

-Economically a force limited robot is ideal because of its easy programming and integration.
-When you think about it, no need for fencing or other safety devices, (however a risk assessment should be performed) the programming time is reduced because of hand guiding.
+Economically, a force-limited robot is ideal because of its easy programming and integration.
+When you think about it, there is no need for fencing or other safety devices, (however a risk assessment should be performed) since the programming time is reduced.
 You don’t need to change your production line since it is made to work alongside humans.
 Manufacturing robots used to be limited to high speed, high cost, and hard-guarded applications separating the machine/industrial robots from the operators.
-This focused deployment on high volume applications.
-Today smaller companies with multiple short-run processes can utilize these easy to deploy robots, and move them from task to task as needed.
+This focused deployment on high-volume applications.
+Today, smaller companies with multiple short-run processes can utilize these easy-to-deploy robots, and move them from task to task as needed.